pivotal/docs-tap/scc/parameters-reference.hbs.md

 > `--param serviceAccount=...`.

-See [Tanzu Build Service (TBS) Integration](../scc/tbs.hbs.md) for more details on the integration with Tanzu Build Service.
+See [Tanzu Build Service (TBS) Integration](../scc/tbs.hbs.md) for more details about the integration with Tanzu Build Service.

-See [Developer Conventions](../developer-conventions/about.hbs.md) and [About IntelliJ extension](../intellij-extension/about.hbs.md) for details on `live-update`.
+See [Developer Conventions](../developer-conventions/about.hbs.md) and [About IntelliJ extension](../intellij-extension/about.hbs.md) for details about `live-update`.

 See [Builders](https://github.com/pivotal/kpack/blob/main/docs/builders.md) for
-details on the use of Kpack builders with `clusterBuilder`.
+details about the use of Kpack builders with `clusterBuilder`.

 See [Service
 Bindings](https://github.com/pivotal/kpack/blob/main/docs/servicebindings.md)
-documentation for details on `buildServiceBindings`.
+documentation for details about `buildServiceBindings`.

 ### Runnable (TaskRuns for Dockerfile-based builds)